The Sun's Supergranulation: The supergranulation puzzle

-Let us now discuss the ordering of dissipation scales in the SCZ.
-The most important one is obviously the viscous dissipation scale $\ell_\nu$ but, as we are considering thermal convection in an electrically and thermally conducting fluid, we also need to consider two other dissipative scales: the magnetic dissipation scale $\ell_\eta$ and the thermal dissipation scale $\ell_\kappa$.
-Note that all these scales are local and change with depth in the inhomogeneous SCZ.
+As we are considering the turbulent motions of a non-ideal MHD fluid with finite viscosity and finite magnetic and thermal diffusivities, there are also three distinctive dissipation scales in the problem at hand: the viscous dissipation scale $\ell_\nu$, the magnetic dissipation scale $\ell_\eta$ and the thermal dissipation scale $\ell_\kappa$.
+All of them are depth-dependent in the inhomogeneous SCZ.

-\begin{itemize} \item A rough estimate for the viscous dissipation scale $\ell_\nu$ can be obtained from the Kolmogorov phenomenology of turbulence \citep{frischbook} via the expression $\ell_\nu\sim\re^{-3/4}L$, where $L$ stands for the injection scale and $\re=LV/\nu$, $V$ being the typical velocity at the injection scale\epubtkFootnote{$\ell_\nu$ can be understood physically as the scale at which viscous effects start to dominate over inertial effects, so that the Reynolds number at this scale $\re_{\ell_\nu}=\ell_\nu V_{\ell_\nu}/\nu=1$, where $V_{\ell_\nu}\sim \re^{-1/4}V$ is the typical velocity at scale $\ell_\nu$ in the framework of the Kolmogorov theory.}.
-In the SCZ, where $\nu\sim 10^{-3}$~m$^2$/s \citep{R08}, we find $\ell_\nu\sim 10^{-3}$~m at the surface, assuming $L\sim L_\mathrm{G}\sim1$~Mm and $V\sim 1$~km/s (the typical granulation scale and velocity).
+A rough estimate for the viscous dissipation scale $\ell_\nu$ can be obtained from the Kolmogorov phenomenology of turbulence \citep{frischbook} via the expression $\ell_\nu\sim\re^{-3/4}L$, where $L$ stands for the injection scale and $\re=LV/\nu$, $V$ being the typical velocity at the injection scale.
+In the SCZ, where $\nu\sim 10^{-3}$~m$^2$/s \citep{R08}, we find $\ell_\nu\sim 10^{-3}$~m at the surface, taking $L\sim L_\mathrm{G}\sim1$~Mm and $V\sim 1$~km/s for the the typical granulation scale and velocity.
 At the bottom of the SCZ, where the injection scale is much larger, one can estimate similarly that $\ell_\nu\sim 0.1$~m.
-Hence, $\ell_\nu$ is everywhere extremely small and not available to observations.
+Hence, $\ell_\nu$ is everywhere extremely small compared to the resolution of current observations and to the dynamical scales of interest.